adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 Starting in User Sync 2.1, there are two additional techniques available for protecting credentials.
 The first uses the operating system credential store to store individual configuration credential values.
-The second uses a mechanism you must provide to store the entire configuration file for umapi and/or ldap which includes all the credentials required.
+The second uses a mechanism you must provide to securely store the entire configuration file for umapi and/or ldap which includes all the credentials required.
 These are detailed in the next two sections.